Christian-von-Uffel/Is-this-book-good-extension/Notes.md

   Here's an example of substring where the variable res stores the first 4 characters after the initial character which is position 0.

+    ```
     var str = "Hello world!";
     var res = str.substring(1, 4);
-    console.log(res)
-      ell
+    console.log(res);
+    ```
+      "ell"

 ## Solving for edge cases

-  If we try to validate what pages are for books using query selectors, these methods can easily break.
+  If we try to validate which product pages are for books using query selectors, these methods can easily break.

-  breadcrumbs and other pieces of amazon's website navigation vary depending on how the user gets to a given page, so creating a versatile and robust solution isn't as easy as it might appear.
+  Breadcrumbs and other pieces of amazon's website navigation vary a lot depending on how the user gets to a given page, so creating a versatile and robust solution isn't as easy as it might appear.

 ## Notes on Call w/ Aaron Smyth

-  Here's how you might index the text you're looking for using jQuery
+  Here's how you might index the text you're looking for using jQuery:

     $('#productDetailsTable')     .find('.content')     .find('ul')     .children('li')     .each(function($el){       const bEl = $el.children('b');       if(bEl.innerText == "Production Date:") {         const productionDate = bEl.siblings()[0].innerText;       }     })